nissy-dev/resume/README.md

 ### Machine Learning and Data Analysis

 My M.S. research field is [Materials Informatics](https://en.wikipedia.org/wiki/Materials_informatics).
 Specifically, I'm interested in applying graph convolutional neural networks to designing  inorganic crystals.
-I have knowledges of machine learning, deep generative models (bayesian knowledge).
+I have knowledges of machine learning, data analysis and, deep generative models (bayesian knowledge).
 Also, I have experiences about tabular data analysis related to kaggle and a company.

 ## Works